schrodervictor/y-u-sync/README.md

 ## How to use it

 Take a look on the tests if you want a better insight of how thigs really work.
-It seems like black magic sometimes, but it's not
+It seems like black magic sometimes, but it's not.

 These are the currently available functionality: